-FBI and BCI Requirements
+FBI and BCI requirements

-If you are taking a course which requires field work, or student teaching, you are REQUIRED to have both a current BCI and FBI clearance.
+If you are taking a course that requires field work, or student teaching, you are REQUIRED to have both a current BCI and FBI clearance.
 This is a mandated requirement from the school districts.
 The BCI/FBI must have been completed within the past year.

 You may NOT take expired documents to your field placement or student teaching sites.

 Do not wait until the start of the semester; please handle this immediately so your paperwork is ready for the start of the semester.
 The state department is saying that it takes 30 days to process.
 If something shows up on your record, even if it has been expunged, it will take longer to process.

 Always request a copy for your own records.
 You will have to have a copy with you to present to the school district(s) you are assigned to.
 You do not need to send a copy to the COE or Office of Student Teaching; it is your responsibility to manage your documents.